appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-google-sheets.md

   </dd><br />

   <dt><b>Row Index</b></dt>
   <dd>The index of the record to delete from the spreadsheet.
-Note that the <code>rowIndex</code> property of your row objects in Appsmith refers to its index in the array of table records, not the record's row number in the Google spreadsheet.</dd>
+If you fetched the record from another Google Sheets query, this index value should be available on its <code>rowIndex</code> property.</dd>

 </dl>